 Step Four – Keep it Dry to Keep It Out

 The cardinal rule for preventing mold growth is – Keep it Dry.
 Strive to ensure your home’s insides are staying dry.
-It’s also a way to protect the investment of your home, since excess mold growth and moisture will damage the structure, in addition to being unhealthful.
+It’s also a way to protect the investment of your home, since excess mold growth and moisture will damage the structure, in addition to potentially causing health effects.

 Try to keep indoor humidity below 50% using air conditioning or a dehumidifier.
 Have carpets cleaned by professionals that use equipment to clean and properly dry your carpet.

 SERVPRO of Lake Elsinore / Perris are professional mold specialists who can help you with any size mold problem!
 Call 951-674-4006

 How To Care For Hardwood Floors In A Commercial Building

 Nothing adds charm more to a commercial building than a lustrous looking hardwood floor.
 A hardwood floor is a lifetime investment and keeping a hardwood floor looking its best requires proper care and maintenance strategies.
 As the cleaning professional, it is up to you and your cleaning technicians to provide the solutions to care for and maintain your customers' hardwood floor investment and keep it looking its best for years to come.